Our lives have been completely turned around over the past couple of years. All over the world, the pandemic has upended almost all forms of normalcy.

 - How much extra money do you already have per month?
 If you’re living paycheck to paycheck, you’ll more than likely want a larger emergency fund.
 If your monthly cash flow is high, you probably don’t need as much.

 - What is the likelihood of you having a financial hardship?
 Consider how secure your job is, how young you are, how healthy you are, if someone is going to propose to you and you might need to channel money to a wedding, etc. Health and kids are two more things to consider.
+This may change with a possible, even likely recession.

 - What’s the smallest emergency fund you’d feel comfortable having?
 Again, this is the magic question.
 How comfortable are you with the amount you have to take on a financial emergency?
 It’s ok to stash more than you need if it makes you feel financially secure.
+This may also change with a possible upcoming recession.

 Use these three questions to build an emergency fund that is right for you.